yisi23/pagebox/README.md

 # OriginMap: Tool & Guard

 ## TL;DR
-This is a really awesome feature (trust me im an infosec engineer) which can dramatically improve XSS protection of complex websites.
+This is a really awesome feature (trust me im an infosec engineer) which can dramatically improve XSS protection and overall access security for huge and complex websites.

 ## Bulletproof web application
 This is a concept of **bulletproof web applications**.
 Web is not perfect.
 Web is far from perfect: Cookies, Clickjacking, Frame navigation, CSRF,  links..
 Speaking about XSS web is **just broken**.

+When we find XSS at `/some_path` we do requests and read responses from **anywhere on the whole website** on this domain.

+XSS on `/about`, which is just a static page not using server side at all **leads to stolen money on `/withdraw`.**

+**This is wrong.**
 ## Next level of XSS protection
 The idea I'm implementing is to make every page **independent and secure** from others, potentionally vulnerable pages located on the same domain.

-When we find XSS at `/some_path` we do requests and read responses from anywhere on the whole website on this domain.

-XSS on `/about`, which is just a static page not using server side at all **leads to stolen money on `/withdraw`.**

-**This is wrong.**
+To make website work developer creates an origin map - he connects **page origins** with **what they are allowed to do**.

 OriginMap **splits** the entire website into many pages with unique origins.
-Every page has its own Origin in terms of frame navigation - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.
+Every page is not accessible from other pages unless you allowed it explicitly - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.

-Also every page contains additional `OriginMapObject` in `<meta>` tag, and sends it along with every `XMLHttpRequest` and `<form>` submission.

-**OriginMapObject** is **signed serialized object** (e.g. JSON)  containing `url` property - original page URL (not `location.href` which can be compromised with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.
+Also every page contains additional origin map container in `<meta>` tag (Implementations of the concept can vary, this is how Rails adds csrf tokens), and sends it along with every `XMLHttpRequest` and `<form>` submission.
+It is **signed serialized object** (e.g. JSON)  containing `url` property - original page URL (not `location.href` which can be compromised with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.

+Server side checks container integrity and authorizes request if permission is allowed.

-## What is OriginMap?
+## Interactions

 XHR demo - on the left Red arrows are arbitary requests attacker can do. on the right we map origins and restrict access